cataclysmbnteam/Cataclysm-BN/data/mods/DinoMod/DESIGN.md

 * Overmap folder - CLASSIC and MAN_MADE flags and min_max_zlevel and terrain not supported in BN
 * Recipe folder - activity_level and proficiencies not supported in BN
 * Requirements folder - extend not supported in BN
+* Harvest file - no blood or marrow in BN